Visual-Stylecop/Visual-StyleCop/README.md

 <H2>Resharper</H2>

-StyleCop for Resharper is not supported in this repository.
+StyleCop for ReSharper is not supported in this repository.
 For more information please check [StyleCop - Resharper](https://github.com/StyleCop/StyleCop)

 <H2>Contribution</H2>